joeltok/tech-adoption-lanes/README.md

 3. It is not clear which technologies are more important than others.
 This limits usefulness for onboarding new developers.
 4. Embedding the Radar into Markdown for an everything-as-code approach to documentation is problematic (read: hacky).

-We tackle this by relooking at the way we view the tech radar as a tool, and putting it into a format more suitable for markdown (as above).
+We tackle this by relooking at the way we view the tech radar as a tool, and putting it into a format more suitable for markdown (as above).  -->

 ## Usage

-There are two dimensions to the tech adoption lanes, and both are borrowed directly from the ThoughtWorks Tech Radar.
-Both have been reordered to reflect adoption lifecycles, and learning priorities.
+There are two dimensions to the tech adoption lanes, both borrowed directly from the ThoughtWorks Tech Radar.
+Both have also been reordered to reflect adoption lifecycles and prioritization.

 ### Technology Type

 Technology types are divided into Languages & Frameworks, Tools, Platforms, and Techniques.
 Like with the original, it is not always important that technologies are placed into an "exact" category.

-What's important however is the order of the technologies.
+The innovation in this framework is that their order matters.
 We start with the technologies developers most likely view as more like "building blocks" (languages & frameworks), and move up the levels of abstraction toward solutions (tools and platforms), and approaches (techniques).

-This way, a new developer to the organization can get a quick sense of what pieces of technology they need to acquire expertise in, to be as productive as possible.
+This way a new developer to the organization can get a quick sense of what technologies they need to become good at to be as productive as possible.

 ### Stage of Adoption

 The stages of adoption have also been reordered to reflect a sense of a technology's maturity *within* the organization.

-We start with the least mature technologies, and move along the lanes towards more mature technologies.
-Hold is an outlier, but nonetheless still useful.
+We start with the least mature technologies, and move along the lanes toward more mature technologies.
+Hold is sort of an outlier in this regard.

-Reversing the directions is a small adjustment, but important to me because it reflects a sense of continual learning and improvement an organization makes to introduct new technologies into its landscape.
+Reversing the directions is a small adjustment, but important to us.
+The new direction reflects a sense of continual learning and improvement an organization makes as it introduces new technologies into its landscape.

 ## Build-your-own in Markdown